MotorBottle/Ollama2OpenAI/PARAMETER_MAPPING.md

 4. **Parameter Validation**: The gateway validates and logs all parameter conversions.
 Check the logs if parameters don't seem to take effect.

+5. **Default Visibility**: Set `exclude_reasoning: true` in a model override to hide reasoning globally while allowing individual requests to re-enable it with `reasoning.exclude: false`.

-5. **Environment Variables**: Configuration settings can be overridden by environment variables (see main README.md for details).
+6. **Environment Variables**: Configuration settings can be overridden by environment variables (see main README.md for details).